Skip to main content

 Home Renovation in Snell Isle, St. Petersburg

-Snell Isle spans a century of architecture — 1920s Mediterranean estates to modern custom builds — with AE flood zone compliance on every waterfront lot.
-Your contractor needs to know what's behind the walls before design begins.
+Snell Isle spans a century of architecture, from 1920s Mediterranean Revival estates to modern custom builds, with AE flood zone compliance on every waterfront lot and a 49% rule calculation that has to land before any design scope is committed.
+Snell Isle is one of the neighborhoods we work in most often alongside Old Northeast, Tierra Verde, and Shore Acres.
+Your contractor needs to know what's behind the walls of a 1925 Mediterranean before design begins, and how the 49% threshold sits against your structure's pre-improvement valuation.

 The Neighborhood: What You're Working With